Jython1415/csds391-pa2/README.md

 ### Neural Networks

 (A) Write a program to calculate the MSE of the data for a simple one-layer neural network using a sigmoid non-linearity.
+The function should take 3 arguments: the data vectors, the parameters defining the neural network, and the pattern classes.

 (B) Compute the MSE for two different settings of the weights.
 Hand-select these weights to give large and small errors.
 Plot both boundaries on the dataset.
+Only use the 2nd and 3rd iris classes.

 (C) Give a mathematical derivation of the gradient of the objective function with respect to the weights.
 Use $ w_0 $ to represent the bias term.
 Show and explain each step.